15 Most Popular Content Management Systems (CMS) 2024

 In many ways, the developers built Joomla with medium- to large-sized sites in mind.

-Many of the people I know who are using Joomla are quite fond of features like native front-end content editing, content management flexibility, and native integration of multiple languages, making the site’s content more friendly to foreign visitors.
+Many of the people I know who use Joomla are quite fond of features like native front-end content editing, content management flexibility, and native integration of multiple languages, which make the site’s content more friendly to foreign visitors.

 Pros: